UXLA: A Robust Unsupervised Data Augmentation Framework for Zero-Resource Cross-Lingual NLP: Details on distillation by clustering

 \section{Details on distillation by clustering}

 One limitation of the confidence-based (single-model) distillation is that it does not consider task-specific information.
 Apart from classifier confidence, there could be other important features that can distinguish a good sample from a noisy one.
-For example, for sequence labeling, \emph{sequence length} can be an important feature as the models tend to make more mistakes (hence noisy) for longer sequences \cite{bari19}.
-One might also want to consider other features like \emph{fluency}, which can be estimated by a pre-trained conditional LM like GPT \cite{radford2019language}.
+For example, for sequence labeling, \emph{sequence length} can be an important feature as the models tend to make more mistakes (hence noisy) for longer sequences Bari et al. (2020).
+One might also want to consider other features like \emph{fluency}, which can be estimated by a pre-trained conditional LM like GPT Radford et al. (2020).
 In the following, we introduce a clustering-based method that can consider these additional features to separate good samples from bad ones.

 Here our goal is to cluster the samples based on their \emph{goodness}.
-It has been shown in computer vision that deep models tend to learn good samples faster than noisy ones, leading to a lower loss for good samples and higher loss for noisy ones \cite{NIPS2018Robust,Arpit2017}.
+It has been shown in computer vision that deep models tend to learn good samples faster than noisy ones, leading to a lower loss for good samples and higher loss for noisy ones Han et al. (2018), Arpit et al. (2017).
 We propose to model \textit{per-sample loss distribution} (along with other task-specific features) with a mixture model, which we fit using an \textit{Expectation-Maximization} (EM) algorithm.
 However, contrary to those approaches which use actual (supervised) labels, we use the model predicted pseudo labels to compute the loss for the samples.

-We use a two-component Gaussian Mixture Model (GMM) due to its flexibility in modeling the sharpness of a distribution \cite{Li2020DivideMix}.
+We use a two-component Gaussian Mixture Model (GMM) due to its flexibility in modeling the sharpness of a distribution Li et al. (2020a).
 In the following, we describe the EM training of the GMM for one feature, \ie\ per-sample loss, but it is trivial to extend it to consider other indicative task-specific features like sequence length or fluency score (see any textbook on machine learning).

 \paragraph{EM training for two-component GMM}

 Let $x_i \in \real$ denote the loss for sample $\mathbf{x}_i$ and $z_i \in \{0, 1\}$ denote its cluster id.
 We can write the 1d GMM model as:

 where $\theta_k = \{ \mu_k, \sigma^2_k \}$ are the parameters of the $k$-th mixture component and $\pi_k = p(z_i = k)$ is the probability (weight) of the $k$-th component with the condition $0 \le \pi_k \le 1$ and $\sum_k \pi_k = 1$.